Alival-IT/Crutch/crutch/src/main/java/sk/alival/crutch/stringResources/README_stringResources.md

 **Passing context**
 Context is required to get the string from resources.
 Its required for StringIdResource.
 If you pass arguments as a type of StringIdResource, it is required also for StringValueResource.

+**Debugging**
+If you need to enable debugging and log everything that happens, use `StringResourcesLogger` to enable debug mode.